TurboVega/agon512k/README.md

 V0.1 - Initial release of code for beta testing of a number of routines.
 <br>
 <br>
 <b>NOTE: Only those routines that are specifically called (via CALL or USR) in "emtests.bas" have been tested some.
-Other routines have not yet been tested,
+I'm presently testing the "block"
-but I'm working on that.</b>
+routines, so don't trust those quite yet.</b>
 <br>
 <br>
 NOTE: The provided routines do not modify or enhance the BASIC language, nor provide an easy way to allow you to write BASIC